MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 requirements.
 One step would collect data, the other step would do something with it.
 This is where process variables come in handy.

-You can add full POJO's as JSON by using the `org.camunda.spin:camunda-spin-dataformat-json-jackson`, but it has limitations.
+You can add full POJOs as JSON by using the `org.camunda.spin:camunda-spin-dataformat-json-jackson`, but it has limitations.
 For example, when changing the structure of your POJO it's not so straightforward to update all existing process variables.
 It again requires custom migration code.
 The good thing is that you can access the json object in the BPMN files with expressions like `${customer.type == "NEW"}`.